 Example-2: Castling was allowed even though the rook had to pass through the attacked square

 Now another question that you might ask is, can you castle when the squares through which rook is going to pass are under attack?
 So let’s discuss that as well.

 Yes, you can castle even if the square through which rook is going to pass is under attack.

 In a chess match between Otto Feuer vs Alberic O’Kelly de Galway, the adjacent square of white’s rook was under the control of black’s rook.
 Although castling was allowed.

-Refer this image to understand properly.
+Refer to this image to understand it properly.

 From the above two examples, it is very clear that castling can be done even when the rook is under attack or threatened, or any other square where the rook is going to pass is also under attack.